piccard21/npm-es6-webpack-skeleton/README.md

 npm test
 ```

-*  webpack-dev-server, with hot-module-replacemnt enabled, which means, the bundle is notified when a change has happened.
+*  webpack-dev-server, with hot-module-replacemnt enabled
+    * the bundle is notified when a change has happened.
 Rather than a full page reload, a Hot Module Replacement runtime loads the updated modules and inject them into a running app.

 ```sh
 npm start
 ```

-An html-page should open now.
+    * An html-page should open now.

 * development-mode: